12 Awesome Things to Do in Burnsville, Minnesota

 2. Check Out the Coffee Shops

 Burnsville has two popular spots for great coffee.
 The Buzz Coffee is a great choice with high-quality coffee and if you order a cup of coffee while you stay at The Buzz to work or read, refills are free!
 They also have excellent food options like waffles and sandwiches.
 Just around the corner is a new spot called Arise Coffee.
+Arise is a bright and open space with plenty of seating options inside and on the patio.
+There’s even an indoor gas fireplace.
 In addition to quality coffee and lattes, they have scones, smoothies, ice cream, and root beer floats.

 3. Enjoy Crystal Lake in Any Season